phonedude/cs800-s26/assignments/Das/4/README.md

 - backdoor attacks in natural language processing models
 - guardrail frameworks for improving LLM agent safety

-These papers collectively explore both **attack mechanisms and defensive strategies** aimed at improving the safety and reliability of LLM-based systems.
+These works collectively examine both **attack mechanisms and defense strategies** aimed at improving the reliability and security of modern LLM-based systems.

 ---